dfgav1r1a/dfgav1r1a.github.io/README.md

 ## Description

-On this specific repo you will find a table were I list the projects that I am currently developing.
-At the left column you will find the licensed projects from the **MITxPro Full Stack Development** program which are JavaScript based.
-At the left column are my own coding projects.
-Feel free to navigate to any of the links, they will take you directly to the source code of the repos.
+On this specific repository you will find information about me, my experience as web developer and programmer, a page where I  feature the projects that I am currently developing and my contact information.
+Within the project dropdown you can access the licensed projects from the **MITxPro Full Stack Development** program which are JavaScript based and, additional projects that I will be developing as I gain more experience and proficiency as a programmer.
+You will have access to the GitHub repositories that host the source code of each of the projects.

 ## License
-The licenses for each of the projects will be described in each repo.
+The licenses for each of the projects will be described in each repository.